 - increased the colour contrast of the keyboard navigation indicator box

-We have developed a web guide to ensure all web authors are creating content that is accessible.
+- we created a web guide to ensure all web authors are creating content that is accessible

 We plan to annually review website accessibility, and ensure that any new pages or PDFs and other online documents conform to web accessibility criteria.